r2munz/r2munz.github.io/_posts/2023-06-01-All-the-roads-lead-to-Rome.md

 ![port-config](https://lh3.googleusercontent.com/oJXM-0m3Uyv8p4mvaciPLiMhxEYLPHbNjxn9s9Q0IK96fGGQ-poSuo4rXTOzOkZpv8QeDHYL-S_Ycv-PopPWlwphrsUY8kvOYnpy1d_VanystLCZbmLWYQvhmqksJN3mJ9IiD_shwfQ=w2400)

 WAN failover is achieved by creating a load balance group in which the two interfaces are defined.
 The load balance group has a tons of useful options, but I am going to use the failover-only one for this scope.
+The commands issued to set this feature up are going to be summarized in the [next section][#pbr].

 ### PBR

+Policy based routing is a powerful feature that allows your packets to be re-routed according to some specific network policies.
+In my setup, I wanted a very specific VLAN to be routed out on the internet via a virtual private tunnel.
+In this way, all the hosts connected to the network sitting on that VLAN tunnel the usual WAN link and be able to appear having another public address.
+In this way several geolocalization and privacy restriction can be worked around.
+Say you would like to watch the US Netflix catalogue.
+Without having to install the ovpn profile on all the devices that would like to do that, it is enough to connect these devices to that internal network.
+In order to set up PBR and WAN failover, these are the commands I have used from a router console:

 ```
 configure